• Skip to primary navigation

 • He must not take bribes

-• He must not take advantage of his position or his principal’s property in order to obtain a benefit for himself, and
+• He must not take advantage of his position or his principals property in order to obtain a benefit for himself, and

-• He has a duty to account (ie he must keep his principal’s money separate from his own, and hand it over, together with all relevant documents and accounts when asked)
+• He has a duty to account (ie he must keep his principals money separate from his own, and hand it over, together with all relevant documents and accounts when asked)

 I am sure many landlords will smile ruefully on reading this, their experience having been quite different.
 From what I hear about many agents (not all of them), they seem to have no idea that they are acting in a fiduciary capacity and appear to be acting in their own interests only.

+So what can a landlord do if he finds that his agent has acted against his interests, and persuaded his tenant to leave so he (the agent) can earn a new commission finding a replacement?
 Well I would that thought that, as this is a clear breach of the agent’s fiduciary duty, the landlord can go to court and claim both a refund the commission received by the agent for re-letting the his property, and the commission received by the agent respect of the property to which the tenant moved, along with a refund of all expenses incurred by him as a result of the tenant vacating.

-It might be an idea, if a clear example of this practice is found, for a test case to be brought (possibly funded by one of the landlords’ associations??), so these agents are made aware of their responsibilities.
+It might be an idea, if a clear example of this practice is found, for a test case to be brought (possibly funded by one of the landlords associations??), so these agents are made aware of their responsibilities.

 Filed Under: News and comment Tagged With: letting agents, OFT v.
 Foxtons

-IMPORTANT: Please check the date of the post above - remember, if it is an old post, the law may have changed since it was written.
+Please check the date of the post - remember, if it is an old post, the law may have changed since it was written.

 You should always get independent legal advice before taking any action.

-Note that we do not publish all comments, please >> click here to read our terms of use and comments policy.
-Comments close after three months.
+Please read our terms of use and comments policy.
+Comments close after three months

 Comments